-Unexcused absences (beyond the five (5) days per semester excused by parent) will cause the student to be considered truant.
-A student will be considered a habitual truant when the student is absent from school without an acceptable excuse under sub (4) and s.
+Unexcused absences (beyond the five (5) days per semester excused by parent) will cause the student to be at risk of "Failure to Participate" according to WI DPI.
+A student will "Fail to Participate" when the student is absent from school without an acceptable excuse under sub (4) and s.
 118.15 for five (5) or more days during a school semester.
-The district's truancy plan shall be followed when dealing with truants and habitual truants.
+The district's Failure to Participate plan shall be followed when dealing with these absences.
 Absences will be counted for students who do not attend required virtual classes, conference calls, and other teacher assigned learning activities or meetings, in addition to the days of school logged on the LMS.
+"Whenever a pupil attending a virtual charter school fails to respond appropriately to a school assignment or directive from instructional staff within 5 school days, the governing body of the virtual charter school shall notify the pupil's parent or guardian."